 Of course, the majority of people who want to get their words published…won’t.
 And given the fickle nature of the publishing industry (see here), what readers get is going to be filtered by what the publishers want, i.e. what sells.

 Are you curious why you’ve most likely heard of Kevin Kwan but not Penelope Fitzgerald?
 They’re both great, but one is more sellable.
+One might just happen to tick all the right “boxes” – you know, “right place, right time” and all that.
 Yes, too many voices can cause an uncomfortable cacophony.
 But isn’t it nice to have the freedom to seek out stories wherever we want?
 Keep in mind the “delightfully daffy” Ashfield Film Festival and how residents are willing to sit – even for just five minutes – and hear a story not spoon-fed to them by the powers that be.
 This is what is amazing about the global and digital age we are living in.
 Here are a few ways to hear a wider array of stories:

 - Visit an independent bookshop or browse the social media feeds of a variety of publishing houses.
 You can find an independent book seller near you here.